 Mayor Caldwell takes action on bills

-Mayor Kirk Caldwell took action on the following bills today by signing them into law.
-These bills were passed by the Honolulu City Council on December 9, 2020.
+HONOLULU -- Mayor Kirk Caldwell took action on the following bills yesterday by signing them all into law.
+These bills were passed by the City Council on October 7, 2020

-Bill 59 CD2, FD1 - Relating to parks.
-The purpose of this ordinance is to facilitate the administration of the Community Recreational Gardening program.
+Bill 33 - Relating to public parks.
+The purpose of this ordinance is to amend the fee for attendant and custodian services.

 Questions?
 Ready for an appointment?